 With respect to ensuring that their premises are safe, property owners are required to perform regular inspections of their properties, both indoors and outdoors, to locate any defects or dangers that could result in harm.
 Should he or she find a hazard, the property owner is obligated to take appropriate action to remove or fix the issue to prevent potential injuries to guests or customers, and to provide clear warnings until the problem can be repaired.
 If a person suffers an injury and can prove that the owner of the property had knowledge of the factor that caused the injury, yet failed to correct the problem, the individual may have a valid premises liability case against the property owner.

-If you or someone you love has suffered from broken bones, burns, electrical shocks, or head, spinal cord, neck, or other serious injuries following a slip and fall accident, a premises liability attorney at Petro Cohen Petro Matarazzo can inform you of your legal rights and work to help you seek the compensation to which you may be entitled.
+If you or someone you love has suffered from broken bones, burns, electrical shocks, or head, spinal cord, neck, or other serious injuries following a slip and fall accident, a premises liability attorney at Petro Cohen Petro Matarazzo can inform you of your legal rights.
+Our attorneys will work to hold the responsible parties accountable for your losses and help you seek the

 Call us today at (888) 675-7607 to schedule your free, no-obligation consultation.
 We work on a contingency fee basis, so you will only pay our legal expenses if we can successfully make a settlement on your behalf.
 The time is limited to pursue a claim in New Jersey, so it is important that you file your premise liability lawsuit within the statute of limitations.